SeanNeedham/PixelPlay-Analytics/README.md

 - Relying heavily on a small number of channels creates risk, while growth in high-refund regions could be offset by more returns.

 #### Recommendation:
--Investigate why refund rates are higher in LATAM and APAC before increasing acquisition activity in those regions.
+- Investigate why refund rates are higher in LATAM and APAC before increasing acquisition activity in those regions.
 - Separately, test opportunities to diversify acquisition through underrepresented channels such as Paid Search, Social and Affiliate without reducing support for the strongest existing routes to market.

 #### Expected Impact: